Mohammed-Adly/Tableau_Projects/Sales_Performance/README.md

 ### 2. Data

-The analysis was performed on the **Sample - Superstore** dataset, a well-known public dataset often used for business intelligence projects.
-The dataset contains transactional data for a fictional retail chain.
-The key fields used in this analysis include:
 - `Order Date`: The date the order was placed.
 - `Category` & `Sub-Category`: Product classification.
 - `Region`, `State`, `City`: Geographic location data.